 Hunger and Poverty in Colorado

-- The number of children living in poverty has increased 85 percent since 2000, with more than 192,000 children living at or below the poverty level. (coloradokids.org – 2009)
+- Colorado has seen some of the fastest increases in child poverty, with more than 224,000 children living at or below the poverty level. (coloradokids.org – 2014)